Pet Care Blog

 Before going out for a walk, consider both the humidity and temperature; the safe temperature range will go down as humidity levels go up.
 On these days, try to keep your pet indoors to protect their safety.

 Keep in mind, dogs will still require exercise and potty breaks no matter where they live or how hot it is, so try to take them out for a walk early in the morning and later in the evening so they’re not subjected to peak temperature extremes.
+Additionally, using products like cooling vests, paw protection wax, water bottles, and cooling mats can help keep your dog cool.

 Unfortunately, dogs tend to be very good at concealing their pain until their discomfort is very severe, at which point significant damage will have already occurred.
 Burnt paw pads are never any fun; they’re painful, require chronic bandaging, and are prone to infection.
 Therefore, pet parents need to be mindful of both the air temperature and surface temperature before going outside.